Music of Guadeloupe: Zouk

 folk traditions.
-Ethnomusicologist Jocelyn Guilbault, however, describes zouk as a synthesis of Caribbean popular styles, especially Dominica cadence-lypso, Haitian cadence, Guadeloupean biguine.
+Ethnomusicologist Jocelyne Guilbault, however, describes zouk as a synthesis of Caribbean popular styles, especially Dominica cadence-lypso, Haitian cadence, Guadeloupean biguine.
 Zouk arose in the late 1970s and early 1980s, using elements of previous styles of Antillean music, as well as imported genres.

 Zouk-love

 Zouk Love is the French Antilles cadence or compas, characterized by a slow, soft and sexual rhythm.
 The lyrics of the songs often speak of love and sentimental problems.

 The music kizomba from Angola and cabo-love from Cape Verde are also derivatives of this French Antillean compas style, which sounds basically the same, although there are notable differences once you become more familiar with these genres.
 A main exponent of this subgenre is Ophelia Marie.
 Other Zouk Love artists come from the French West Indies, the Netherlands, and Africa.

 Popular artists include French West Indian artists Edith Lefel and Nichols, or like Netherlands based Suzanna Lubrano and Gil Semedo, the African artist Kaysha.